Nsustain/nsustain.com/README.md

 your heart, something that is worth your devotion.
-We'll try to make that process as smooth and enjoyable as possible, but we will not try to modify your behavior artifically in any way.
+We'll try to make that process as smooth and enjoyable as possible, but we don't do anything sneaky.
+We don't store suspicious cookies on your computer.
+In fact, we don't even try to know your name, email, or any other personal information.

 -->